hyperledger/indy-node/environment/docker/pool/README.md

 * IP addresses are generated consequently starting from 10.0.0.2 ** Format: 10.0.0.2,10.0.0.3,10.0.0.4,10.0.0.5
 * Number of clients is 10
-* Ports are generated consequently starting from 9701
+* Ports are generated consecutively starting from 9701

 # Stop pool
 ```